datacommonsorg/tools/periodic_builds/README.md

   files required for the build to pass should not be in `.gitignore`.
 If files are `.gitignore`'d but exists in the repo nevertheless, periodic builds will fail but automated CI/CD pipelines that pull from GitHub won't.

+## Manual Steps

+To get this to work automatically, Cloud Scheduler can be used to trigger a Cloud Build trigger at a regular schedule; for example, we want to do every day at 6am PST.

+Code to create this Cloud Scheduler job is in `create_cloud_scheduler.sh`.
+Note that you must create a Cloud Build Trigger that will run on the PubSub topic `trigger-periodic-build` for this to work.